Kirk-Wang/Cloud-Native/README.md

 ### Better healthchecks
 * We need to make sure that the healthcheck doesn't trip when performance degrades due to external pressure
+* Using a readiness check would have fewer effects
+  * (but it would still be an imperfect solution)
+* A possible combination:
+  * readiness check with a short timeout / low failure threshold
+  * liveness check with a longer timeout / higher failure threshold